j-delrosario/cancer-care-ontario/README.md

 There exists an endpoint for our structured EMR prototype that retrieves structured clinical notes as jsons and a family doctor UI that renders them.

-The authentication, authorization and advanced query capabilities of the structured EMR are beyond the scope of this project (other than the queries you need to test it).
+The authentication, authorization and advanced query capabilities of the structured EMR are beyond the scope of this project (other than the queries needed to test it).